2. Supervisors and Committee Members

 Students normally identify their supervisor, who is usually a faculty member from the program in which they are enrolled.
 When the faculty member agrees to become the supervisor, the student completes the 2-Master’s Thesis Supervisor Approval form and submits it to the graduate program designate for approval.
 Upon approval by the graduate program designate, the designate then submits the request to the FGS for approval.

 The supervisor works with the student on selecting the supervisory committee.
 The supervisory committee consists of a minimum of two people, one being the supervisor.
 It is recommended that a maximum of four members form the committee.

-- The chair of the committee shall be the supervisor, normally from the student’s academic unit;
+- The chair of the committee shall be the supervisor, normally from the student’s program;

-- At least one of the committee members shall be from the student’s academic unit.
+- At least one of the committee members shall be from the student’s program.